 The General Fund is the operating fund of Metro Fire and is generally used to account for all financial resources relative to operations.
-The major source of revenue for the General Fund is property taxes (\$159 million), which accounts for 69% of Metro Fire's operating revenues.
-Charges for ambulance transport services, deployments, and other services (\$64 million) account for 28% of operating revenues.
+The major source of revenue for the General Fund is property taxes (\$168 million), which accounts for 68% of Metro Fire's operating revenues.
+Charges for ambulance transport services, deployments, and other services (\$72 million) account for 29% of operating revenues.

-General Fund revenues remained largely unchanged and only increased by \$3 million or 1.3% when compared to the prior year.
-Property taxes increased by \$10 million as result of higher assessed property values which was partially offset by a reduction in charges for services of \$6 million due primarily to lower reimbursements from deployments to other agencies.
+General Fund revenues increased by \$15 million or 6.6% when compared to the prior year.
+Property taxes increased by \$8.9 million as result of higher assessed property values.
+In addition, charges for services also increased by \$7.8 million due to an increase in ambulance transports.

-General Fund expenditures increased by \$8 million or 4% compared to the prior year.
-About \$6 million of this increase is from labor as a result of a 4.3% wage increase, increases in required pension and other postemployment benefits (OPEB) contributions, and increases in medical premiums.
-Services and supplies increased by \$2 million as a result of higher insurance costs, vehicle maintenance, dispatch fees, and the purchase of new fire equipment supplies and turnouts.
+General Fund expenditures increased by \$17.6 million or 8% compared to the prior year.
+About \$15.8 million of this increase is from labor as a result of a combination of wage increases, increases in required pension and other postemployment benefits (OPEB) contributions, and increases in medical premiums.